Department: Clinical Science and Services

 Liz returned to the RVC in 2013, joining the LIVE Centre as Lecturer in Veterinary Education, and in 2018 completed a PhD in Higher Education Research in the School of Social Science and Public Policy, King's College London.
 She initially worked predominantly within the BVetMed curriculum, redeveloping the Professional Studies content, before focusing on faculty development within the postgraduate Veterinary Education courses.

-Liz sits on the Editorial Board for the Journal of Veterinary Medical Education, and is a member of the International Veterinary Assessment Working Group, and the RCVS Subcommittee for the Certificate in Advanced Veterinary Practice.
-She is also external examiner for the finals examinations at Bristol Veterinary School.
+Liz sits on the Editorial Board for the Journal of Veterinary Medical Education, and is a member of the International Veterinary Assessment Working Group, the AAVMC Professional Development Committee and the RCVS Subcommittee for the Certificate in Advanced Veterinary Practice.

 • The impact of using creative methods for students’ reflection and identity formation